jaybee111/gedepiar/README.md

 **Don't** forget to add translations for your individual service.
 Look at [translation section](#service-translation).

-#### Events
+#### Callbacks

 Do you need additional behavior?
-You can hook into the processes of the lib with events:
+You can hook into the processes of the lib with callbacks:

 **onInit(elements,settings)**